 second-hand smoke may be at increased risk (Montgomery-Downs and Gozal

 Does this mean you should panic if your baby is a habitual

 snorer?
 No. But you should consult your pediatrician and have your baby

 screened for more serious breathing problems.
 Sleep disordered breathing

 (SDB) is one of the treatable baby sleep problems, and many of the

 developmental effects of SDB can be reversed (Montgomery-Downs and Gozal

 For more evidence-based information about baby sleep, see my article

 "Baby sleep patterns: A guide for the science-minded parent."

-References: The organic causes of baby sleep problems
+References: Medical causes of baby sleep problems